The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 ‘But what about dirty water?!,’ we hear you ask.

-Invest in a Grayl water purification bottles or steri-pen, which delivers clean, safe drinking water from any non-saltwater source, is a simple solution.
+Investing in a Grayl water purification bottle or steri-pen, which delivers clean, safe drinking water from any non-saltwater source, is a simple solution.

 READ | How to reduce plastic consumption on your travels, our eco-friendly packing guide